lewiswigmore/soc-copilot/README.md

 - `vulnerability`: Provides details on known vulnerabilities, their severity, and mitigation strategies.
 - `compliance`: Guides on compliance with standards and regulations relevant to specific industries.
 - `threat actor`: Details known threat actors, their techniques, tactics, and procedures (TTPs), and recent activities.
-- `IoC`: Explains Indicators of Compromise for threat detection and response.
+- `ioc`: Explains Indicators of Compromise for threat detection and response.
 - `yara`: Assists in creating YARA rules based on provided or discovered data.
 - `kql`: Supports the construction of KQL queries for triaging purposes.
 - `malware`: Educates on malware families, TTPs, attack vectors, and aids in gathering IoCs.